vamsi-bhavani/vb-aws-course/README.md

 - Key Features of CloudWatch
 - Lab Session - Creating a log group in AWS CloudWatch
 - Lab Session - Sending VPC Flow logs to a CloudWatch log group
-- Lab Session - Setting up a CloudWatch alarm for an EC2 Instance

 ## Day 14: AWS CloudTrail